moq-wg/moq-transport/draft-ietf-moq-transport.md

 other subscriptions in the same session.
 Lower numbers get higher priority.
 See {{priorities}}.

-* Group Order: Allows the subscriber to requests Objects be delivered in Ascending (0x1) or Descending (0x2) order by group.
+* Group Order: Allows the subscriber to request Objects be delivered in Ascending (0x1) or Descending (0x2) order by group.
 See {{priorities}}.
 A value of 0x0 indicates the original publisher's Group Order SHOULD be used.
 Values larger than 0x2 are a protocol error.